 Distributions you received from a cooperative may be includible in income.
-Unless the distributions are nontaxable, include on line 26 the total AMT patronage dividend adjustment reported to you by the cooperative.
+Unless the distributions are nontaxable, include on line 26 the total AMT patronage dividend adjustment reported to you by the cooperative, such as on Form 1099-PATR.

 Pollution Control Facilities